-1) Location Beyond Designated RAC Boundaries: The subject property is located more than one-quarter (1/4) mile or 1,320 feet from the center of the existing RAC area.
+- 1) Location Beyond Designated RAC Boundaries: The subject property is located more than one-quarter (1/4) mile or 1,320 feet from the center of the existing RAC area.
 Figure 6 below shows a circle of 1/4-mile radius from the center of RAC area.
-This exceeds the maximum allowable distance for properties included within an RAC, making the amendment inconsistent with the policy's spatial limitations.
+This exceeds the maximum allowable distance for properties included within an RAC, making the amendment inconsistent with the policy's spatial limitations. - 2) Exceeding Maximum Acreage: The proposed addition of ±23.64 acres would increase the total RAC area (73.4 acres) beyond the policy's 96-acre maximum for a standard RAC.
+Figure 6 below shows parcel's area within the circle of 1/4-mile radius from the center of RAC area.
+Expanding the RAC area in this manner violates the acreage cap established by Policy 2.1.21.

-Figure 6.
-Existing FLUMS Designation with 1/4-Mile Radius Circle and Acreage of Parcels

-- 2) Lack of Justification for Expansion: The existing RAC is underdeveloped, with the majority of its parcels being agricultural or vacant, and only two parcels used for commercial purposes.
+- 3) Lack of Justification for Expansion: The existing RAC is underdeveloped, with the majority of its parcels being agricultural or vacant, and only two parcels used for commercial purposes.
 Policy 2.1.21 emphasizes that new RAC expansions should occur only when there is demonstrated need.
-In this case, the current RAC area can accommodate future development, making expansion unnecessary and inconsistent with the intent of the policy. - 3) Conflict with Minimizing Rural Impact: Policy 2.1.21 aims to minimize impacts on surrounding rural areas by encouraging compact, shared-access development within RAC boundaries.
-Expanding the RAC to the subject parcel, which is surrounded by agricultural and residential uses, could introduce incompatible development patterns and increase land use conflicts.
+In this case, the current RAC area can accommodate future development, making expansion unnecessary and inconsistent with the intent of the policy. - 4) Conflict with Minimizing Rural Impact: Policy 2.1.21 aims to minimize impacts on surrounding rural areas by encouraging compact, shared-access development within RAC boundaries.
+Expanding the RAC to the subject parcel, which is surrounded by agricultural and residential uses, could introduce incompatible development patterns and increase land use conflicts. - 5) Proposed Use Misalignment: The proposed use-a landscape contractor's yard with agricultural building sales-does not align with the mixed-use intent of an RAC.
+RACs are designed to provide daily needs and services for rural residents, reducing trips to urban areas.
+The proposed use primarily serves commercial and agricultural business operations, which are not consistent with the policy's goals.

 - 3. FLUE Policy 5.1.2 on Review Criteria Changes to the Comprehensive Plan and Zoning Provides, "Before approval of a Comprehensive Plan Amendment (CPA), Zoning Change (ZC), or Special Use Permit (SUP), the applicant shall demonstrate that the proposed modification is suitable.
 The County shall review, and make a determination that the proposed modification is compatible with existing and planned development on the site and in the immediate vicinity, and shall evaluate its overall consistency with the Comprehensive Plan, Zoning, and LDC and potential impacts on, but not limited to the following: - 1.
 Market demand and necessity for the change; - 2.
-Availability and potential need for improvements to public or private facilities and services: - 3.
+Availability and potential need for improvements to public or private facilities and services; - 3.
 Allocation and distribution of land uses and the creation of mixed-use areas: - 4.
-Environmentally sensitive areas, natural and historic resources, and other resources in the County: - 5.
+Environmentally sensitive areas, natural and historic resources, and other resources in the County; - 5.
 Agricultural activities and rural character of the area; - 6.
 Prevention of urban sprawl, as defined by Ch.
 163, F.S.; - 7.
 Consistency with the UGB; - 8.
 Consistency with planning principles and regulations in the Comprehensive Plan, Zoning, and LDC; - 9.
 Compatibility with current uses and land uses in the surrounding area; - 10.
 Water Supply and Alternative Water Supply needs; and 12.
 Concurrency requirements.

-Analysis: The proposed zoning change is inconsistent with FLUE Policy 5.1.2 for the following reasons:
+Analysis: The proposed Small-Scale Future Land Use Map Amendment (FLUMS) is inconsistent with FLUE Policy 5.1.2 for the following reasons: